 - Microorganisms, such as bacteria, molds and fungi

 Microorganisms, with the right amount of water and oxygen, break down carbon and nitrogen sources to create a final product that helps plants retain water and nutrients, and improves drainage and soil structure.
-Plus, turning yard and food waste into compost can greatly reduce your landfill contribution.
+Plus, turning yard and food waste into fertilizer can greatly reduce your landfill contribution.

 How to Compost

-Keep the pile moist-but not too wet, as this will hamper decomposition.
+Keep the pile moist but not too wet, as this will hamper decomposition.
 Add sawdust to dry it or water to moisten it as needed.

 What Can Be Composted?